KDE/documentation-develop-kde-org/content/docs/extend/kcm.md

 ## Introduction

-Settings in Plasma are provided by Configuration Modules (KCM).
+Settings in Plasma are provided by KDE Configuration Modules (KCM).
 These can be loaded by multiple wrapper applications such as `systemsettings5` on the desktop, `plasma-settings` on mobile or `kcmshell5` for standalone config windows.
+The source code for many KCMs is in [plasma-workspace](https://invent.kde.org/plasma/plasma-workspace/-/tree/master/kcms).

 You can query the available KCMs using `kcmshell5 --list`.
 To load an individual module in a standalone window pass its name to the wrapper application, e.g. `systemsettings kcm_accounts`, `plasma-settings -m kcm_kaccounts`, or `kcmshell5 kcm_kaccounts`.